Koyot/msgpack-php/README.md

 MessagePack PHP functions
 =============

-The purpose of this project is to implement [MessagePack](http://msgpack.org/) serialization using only PHP.
+The purpose of this project is to implement [MessagePack](http://msgpack.org/) serialization with PHP failover.
 This might be useful for someone unable to install php-modules, or using [HipHop](https://github.com/facebook/hiphop-php) to compile PHP as C++.

 Caveats
 -----